 Why do people go to a spa or salon?
-To get pampered, to boost self-confidence, to ultimately feel better about themselves.
+To get pampered, to boost self-confidence, and to ultimately feel better about themselves.
 A haircut or beauty service is so much more than a product to be sold — it’s a personal treatment that’s part of someone’s lifestyle.

 For example, if you own a hair salon in Ravenna, Seattle, your primary client could be Sheryl.
 She’s 40 years old, has two kids, drives a BMW, works part-time at a boutique, uses an iPhone, and loves shopping on Etsy.
-Your secondary client could be Olivia, a 20 year old student at the University of Washington who’s tech savvy and trendy.
+Your secondary client could be Olivia, a 20-year-old student at the University of Washington who’s tech savvy and trendy.

-A woman’s hairstyle is not only tied to fashion or special occasions, but her daily routine of getting ready for work in the morning or driving the kids to school.
-Think about your ideal clients and what they would be attracted to on Pinterest—is she a young professional?
-Stay at home mom?
-Trendy fashionista?
-Football fan?
-These spas/salons are great examples of Pinterest profiles that reflect a lifestyle and create inspiration:
+A woman’s hairstyle is not only tied to fashion or special occasions, but also to her daily routine of getting ready for work in the morning or driving the kids to school.
+Think about your ideal clients and what they would be attracted to on Pinterest.
+Are they young professionals?
+Stay-at-home moms?
+Trendy fashionistas?
+Football fans?

 - Gene Juarez has a Seahawks board for football-inspired beauty ideas.